 Are you interested in applying to the SCSEP program?

-The McMinn Senior Activity Center helps seniors find work, develop new skills and talents, and build their financial security by taking advantage of the Senior Community Service Employment Program (SCSEP).
-SCSEP is an on-the-job training and employment program designed to help those aged 55 and older update their jobs skills, build work experience and confidence, and continue to have economic security and well-being.
+The McMinn Senior Activity Center helps seniors find work, develop new skills and talents, and build their financial security by utilizing the Senior Community Service Employment Program (SCSEP).
+SCSEP is an on-the-job training and employment program designed to help those aged 55 and older update their jobs skills, build work experience and confidence, and achieve economic security and well-being.

 Senior Center SCSEP Front Office staff Christine Lowery and Linda Smith.

 Diane was excited to return to the Senior Activity Center in June 2021 as Development Director after a brief hiatus to work in senior assisted living.
 Diane works to partner the Center with the community to help provide the wide range of activities and programs to McMinn County seniors.

 The Staff at the McMinn Senior Activity Center is dedicated to serving older adults in McMinn County and East Tennessee.